 Additional note: to assemble a set of six QTVR tiles (the old Quicktime way of present a 360-degree panorama online), use Pano2VR 6.0 or higher to save the tiles out to a single-image 360 VR panorama format that Facebook and WordPress understand.

 Update: March 2020.
 Also try the free Microsoft Image Composite Editor 2.0.
-It may be able to do much the same thing, and may also work with only a quick set of screenshots.
+It may be able to do much the same thing, though may also work with only a quick set of overlapping screenshots.

 Update: November 2021.
 If you only have a limited number of tiles and an obvious shape, and are happy to do a small jigsaw puzzle, the free PhotoScape has a grid layout into which you can drop images…